 TIP 1.
 START GUINEA PIG INTRODUCTIONS WITH THE SENSES

 Animals rely on their senses to navigate through new situations and experiences.
-Structuring your introductions around your animals’ senses will help ease them all into the new arrangement.
+Structuring your introductions around your pets’ senses will help ease them all into the new arrangement.

 Smell